Marcusk19/ece-406/02_Project-2/README.md

 * If your output does not ‐exactly‐ match any validation run, you will be given only 10% for that part.
 (Instead of 25%)
 * If your output does not match the secret runs, you will get 0% for that part.
 * In order to get full credit for the report, you need to provide detailed discussion and performance evaluations results.
-* Automatic 2‐day extension beyond the deadline is given.
-However, extra 3 points will be given if the assignment is submitted before the deadline.

 ## Implementation suggestions
 1. Read the given code carefully `cache.cc, cache.h`, and understand how a single cache works.